eduardocpacheco99/programming-guide-for-the-capm-r-package/en/prioritizing.md

 In contrast to simulations based just in point estimates, here we have got a set of possible results represented by an envelope, instead of a unique result represented by a line.

 For some parameters we got the estimates using sampling techniques whereas for others, the estimates were guessess.
-Because there are uncertainties around what are the exact values for the parameters, results from perturbations are also a representation of our uncertainties.
+Because there are uncertainties around parameters' exact values, results from perturbations are also a representation of our uncertainties.

 A natural question arises.
 Population dynamics are equally sensible to all parameters?
 If not, what are the most influent parameters?
-To answer these questions, one approach is to make global sensitivity analysis perturbing one parameter at a time and fixing the others in the point estimates.
+One way to answer these questions is to make global sensitivity analysis perturbing one parameter at a time and fixing the others in the point estimates.

 ```r